LambdaHack/LambdaHack/GameDefinition/PLAYING.md

 and literary imagination.
 To be honest, a lot of imagination is required for this modest sample game, but it has its own distinct quirky mood and is playable and winnable.
 Contributions are welcome.
+Please offer feedback to mikolaj.konarski@funktory.com or, preferably, at any of the public forums.

 If the game window is too large for your screen or you experience other technical issues, please consult